 It was clear, to us in the Red Arrows at least, that the decision to close Scampton had been taken hastily and without giving due thought, or any thought at all, to the consequences.
 One very, very senior officer, whom I bumped into socially two or three years later, cornered me and asked, "Are they still blaming me for closing Scampton?"
 I was forced to be honest.
 "Many people are, sir, but of course," I added tactfully, "that doesn't mean that they know the inside story of what led to that decision."
 "Suffice it to say," replied the very, very senior officer, with a resigned look on his face, "it was not my decision.
 I tried to warn people of the difficulties that it would create - but I was over-ruled."
 I looked at him with raised eyebrows, but he merely smiled and refused to be drawn further.
 It was that famous need-to-know principle at work again.

 Very soon, a lot of people became concerned about another home that might be needed.
 Guy Gibson's dog had lain in its grave just outside number two hangar at Scampton for 52 years.
 A lot of people thought that, if the base were to be sold off or abandoned, the dog should be exhumed and moved somewhere safe.
-"Grave doubts over dog's final resting place" was just one of the newspaper punning headlines that appeared.
+"Grave doubts over dog's final resting place" was just one of the newspaper headlines that appeared.
+Others made punning references to the dog’s colour.
 There was a flood of letters to newspapers, Scampton and the MoD offering suggestions about what to do.
 Most of the letters arrived on the Station Commander's desk and he, Group Captain Chris Burwell, promptly sent them on to me for action.

 The main worry most thoughtful people had was that if Scampton base was left unattended, then vandals would get in and rob or damage the grave.
 Suggestions included: making a shrine on the side of the A15 at the exact point where the dog was run over in 1943; exhuming and then moving the dog's remains to the Petwood Hotel in Woodhall Spa where the Dam Busters had transferred after leaving Scampton and where their annual reunions were still held; reuniting the dog with his Master in the graveyard in Holland where Guy Gibson is buried; moving the dog's remains to East Kirkby, the home of a well-known aviation heritage museum and the airfield from which Gibson took off on the mission from which he never returned.